 Human Factors is a blog focusing on public health, immunisation, human behaviour, health communication and academia.

-You can find me on Twitter @Julie Leask and my USYD bio is here.
+You can find me on Twitter @JulieLeask and LinkedIn here.
+My full professional biography is here.